 Notice of Redemption.
-The Trustee, at the expense of the Commission, shall send notice of any redemption, identifying the 2015B Bonds to be redeemed, the redemption date and the method and place of payment and the information set forth in the following paragraph, by first class mail to each holder of a 2015B Bond called for redemption to the holder's address listed on the Bond Register.
+The Trustee, at the expense of the Commission, shall send notice of any redemption, identifying the 2016 Subordinate Revenue Refunding Bonds to be redeemed, the redemption date and the method and place of payment and the information set forth in the following paragraph, by first class mail to each holder of a 2016 Subordinate Revenue Refunding Bond called for redemption to the holder's address listed on the Bond Register.
 Such notice shall be sent by the Trustee by first class mail between 30 and 60 days prior to the scheduled redemption date.
-While the 2015B Bonds are in the bookentry-only system, the Trustee is only required to provide notice to the Securities Depository pursuant to its stated procedures.
+While the 2016 Subordinate Revenue Refunding Bonds are in the book-entry-only system, the Trustee is only required to provide notice to the Securities Depository pursuant to its stated procedures.

-In addition to the foregoing, the redemption notice shall contain with respect to each 2015B Bond being redeemed (1) the CUSIP number, (2) the date of issue, (3) the interest rate, (4) the maturity date and (5) any other descriptive information determined by the Trustee to be needed to identify the 2015B Bonds.
+In addition to the foregoing, the redemption notice shall contain with respect to each 2016 Subordinate Revenue Refunding Bond being redeemed (1) the CUSIP number, (2) the date of issue, (3) the interest rate, (4) the maturity date and (5) any other descriptive information determined by the Trustee to be needed to identify the 2016 Subordinate Revenue Refunding Bonds.
 If a redemption is a Conditional Redemption (as defined hereinafter), the notice shall so state.
-The Trustee also shall send each notice of redemption to (i) any Rating Agency then rating the 2015B Bonds to be redeemed, (ii) all of the registered clearing agencies known to the Trustee to be in the business of holding substantial amounts of bonds of a type similar to the 2015B Bonds, (iii) the Municipal Securities Rulemaking Board Electronic Municipal Market Access website and any similar entities which are required recipients by reason of continuing disclosure undertakings or regulatory requirements, such services to be identified by the Trustee and (iv) one or more other national information services that disseminate notices of redemption of bonds such as the 2015B Bonds, such services to be identified by the Trustee.
+The Trustee also shall send each notice of redemption to (i) any Rating Agency then rating the 2016 Subordinate Revenue Refunding Bonds to be redeemed, (ii) all of the registered clearing agencies known to the Trustee to be in the business of holding substantial amounts of bonds of a type similar to the 2016 Subordinate Revenue Refunding Bonds, (iii) the Municipal Securities Rulemaking Board Electronic Municipal Market Access website and any similar entities which are required recipients by reason of continuing disclosure undertakings or regulatory requirements, such services to be identified by the Trustee and (iv) one or more other national information services to be identified by the Trustee.

-In the case of an optional redemption of 2015B Bonds, the notice may state (1) that it is conditioned upon the deposit of moneys, in an amount equal to the amount necessary to effect the redemption, with the Trustee no later than the redemption date or (2) that the Commission retains the right to rescind such notice at any time prior to the scheduled redemption date if the Commission delivers a certificate of a Commission Official to the Trustee instructing the Trustee to rescind the redemption notice (in either case, a "Conditional Redemption"), and such notice and optional redemption shall be of no effect if such moneys are not so deposited or if the notice is rescinded.
+The notice of redemption may state (1) that it is conditioned upon the deposit of moneys, in an amount equal to the amount necessary to effect the redemption, with the Trustee no later than the redemption date or (2) that the Commission retains the right to rescind such notice at any time prior to the scheduled redemption date if the Commission delivers a certificate of a Commission Official to the Trustee instructing the Trustee to rescind the redemption notice (in either case, a "Conditional Redemption"), and such notice and optional redemption shall be of no effect if such moneys are not so deposited or if the notice is rescinded.